Analysis | Patrick Corbin is again saying he wants to throw more change-ups. Here’s why.

 In 2018, his change-up usage was 1.1 percent, slimming his mix to a four-seam fastball, a sinker, an elite slider and rarely thrown curve.
 In 2019, he upped that usage to 5.7 percent, making good on his preseason promise.
 But the usage plateaued last summer — inching to 5.8 — while he allowed an MLB-worst 85 hits across 11 starts.

 That’s not to say his change-up usage was the reason.
 The results, though, could spur another noticeable spike.
 The whiff rate for his slider took a large dip from 51.4 percent in 2019 to 38.1 in 2020.
 To rectify that, and restore the swing-and-miss potential of his best pitch, Corbin is tinkering in two ways: One is testing a cutter that he’s also called a “harder slider.”
 The other is mixing more change-ups into each start.
-And the biggest tell that the latter may stick — aside from limited data — is that it’s just not Corbin discussing it.
+And the biggest tell that the latter may stick — aside from limited data — is that it’s not just Corbin discussing it.

 First it was catcher Alex Avila in February: “Having something off-speed going the opposite direction to a righty could take some pressure off that slider a little bit when guys are making adjustments to it, either trying to lay off it or they’re looking for it to hit.”